JuliaLang/www.julialang.org/learning/index.md

 # Video tutorials

-David Sanders gave a detailed [Julia tutorial at SciPy 2014](https://www.youtube.com/watch?v=vWkgEddb4-A) and download the relevant [IJulia notebooks](https://github.com/dpsanders/scipy_2014_julia).
+David Sanders gave a detailed [Julia tutorial at SciPy 2014](https://www.youtube.com/watch?v=vWkgEddb4-A), which is a great starting point for a new Julia user.
+Also download the relevant [IJulia notebooks](https://github.com/dpsanders/scipy_2014_julia) that are used in the tutorial.

 <iframe width="560" height="315" src="//www.youtube.com/embed/videoseries?list=PLP8iPy9hna6T0dEHtj0GZymvT6ODIJWj0" frameborder="0" allowfullscreen></iframe>